hikoworks/hikolang/doc/error_handling.md

     // code
 }
 ```

-The expression of the `catch` clause is a comma `,` separated list of errors.
-A
-thrown error matches if the error is listed in the `catch` expression.
-The
-`catch` clause can also be empty, in which case it will catch any thrown error.
-A `catch trap` clause will catch any error that was trapped by the `trap`
-statement.

 You can exit the `catch` block:
  - using a `throw` statement to rethrow the error possibly with a different